 The former banker was the first outsider brought in by the two founders of Skype.
-James has since built, advised and invested in a series of digital businesses.
-He also led the online transformation of Condé Nast brands like Vogue, GQ and Vanity Fair.
-As the second generation of disruptors take aim, James reveals their thinking and positive paranoia.
-He also explains why the challenge for ‘legacy companies’, and the potential impact of everything from AI to changes in the nature of work and talent.
+James has since built, advised and invested in a series of digital businesses, and also led the online transformation of Condé Nast brands like Vogue, GQ and Vanity Fair.
+James looks at the goals of disruptive businesses, the cultural challenges for ‘legacy companies’, and the potential impact of everything from AI to changes in the nature of work and talent.

-James Bilefield has built a series of high-growth, global digital and multichannel businesses as entrepreneur and executive (Skype, Condé Nast, Yahoo!, OpenX, UpMyStreet), non-executive chairman and board director (Ticketscript, Farfetch, Vestiaire Collective) and advisor/investor (Seedcamp, Roli, Polar).
+James Bilefield has built a series of high-growth, global digital and multichannel businesses as an entrepreneur and executive (including with Skype, Condé Nast, Yahoo!, OpenX, and UpMyStreet), non-executive chairman and board director (with Ticketscript, Farfetch, Vestiaire Collective) and advisor/investor (Seedcamp, Roli, Polar).

 Before Skype James held a range of senior commercial and management roles at Yahoo! in Europe.
 Prior to that, he co-founded and ran UpMyStreet.com, an award-winning local information business following a successful career in the Investment Banking Division of JP Morgan Chase in London and New York City.
-He serves on the UK Government's Digital Advisory Board and on the Enterprises Board of the Science Museum Group in London, and most recently joined the board of Teach First.
+He has served on the UK Government's Digital Advisory Board, the Enterprises Board of the Science Museum Group, and on the board of Teach First.

 © Copyright 2018 JLA.
 All rights reserved.